 So get your stories ready.
 Know which one you are going to deploy when asked to prove ‘team work’.
 Don’t learn it off beforehand, but do have it thought – and talked – through so that it will come to you easier under pressure.

-Run your stories through the STAR filter – Situation, Task, Action and Result.
+Run your stories through the START filter – Situation, Task, Action, Result and Them (this series of articles on the START method will help you).
 That’s a basic building block of the competency-based interview and it will keep you on track, particularly by getting you to describe the result of the actions you took.

 You don’t need to see every ceiling Michelangelo ever painted…and I guess you don’t need to read 15 of my analogies to know that I might sometimes be guilty of laboring the point.